Chris-turina/loan_application_react_2020/README.md

 * _run 'npm install'_
 * _run 'npm start' to run the app locally_
-* _run 'npm run build' to build the project for production_
+* _run 'npm run build' to build the project for production_ _note to setup: working on macOS Catalina you do get an error with npm install_

 ### Notes